 First, there will be no big disruption/discontinuity.
 The same people are still here, no URL is changing, releases will come out like they’ve always been.
-We make the decisions the same way we’ve been making, and pull requests land the same way.
+We will make the decisions the same way as we’ve been making, and pull requests land the same way.
 Changes will happen continuously over the period of time.

 This is yet another testament to the maturity and the importance of the Jenkins project in this space.
 With a quarter million Jenkins running around the globe, it’s truly rocking the world of software development from IoT to games, cloud native webapps to machine learning projects.
 It makes Jenkins such an obvious, safe choice for anyone seeking open heterogeneous DevOps strategy.

 Any serious dev teams are combining multiple tools and services to cover the whole software development spectrum.
 A lot of work gets reinvented in those teams to integrate those tools together.
-Jenkins will be working more closely with other projects under the umbrella of the CDF, which should result in better aligned software with less overlap.
+Jenkins will be working more closely with other projects under the umbrella of the CDF, which would result in better aligned software with less overlap.

 Our users are practitioners trying to improve the software development process in their organizations.
-They get that CI/CD/automation unlocks the productivity that their organizations need, but that’s not always obvious to their organizations as a whole.
+They get that CI/CD/automation which unlocks the productivity that their organizations need, but that’s not always obvious to their organizations as a whole.
 So our users often struggle to get the necessary support.
 The CDF will advocate for the practice of Continuous Delivery, and because it’s not coming from a vendor or a project, it will reach the people who can lend that support.

 So I hope you can see why we are so excited about this!